autopilotpattern/testing/API.md

         or an iterable like ('nginx', 2).
 If the arg is the container ID then it will be returned unchanged.

+    get_ips(self, container)

     get_service_addresses_from_consul(self, service_name)
         Asks Consul for a list of addresses for a service (compare to `get_service_ips` which asks the containers via `inspect`).

+    get_service_instances_from_consul(self, service_name)
+        Asks Consul for list of containers for a service.
+Relies on the naming convention for services done by ContainerPilot which injects the container hostname into the service ID.

-    get_service_ips(self, service)
+    get_service_ips(self, service, ignore_errors=False)
-        Asks the service a list of IPs for that service by checking each of its containers.
+        Gets a list of IPs for a service by checking each of its containers.
         Returns a pair of lists (public, private).

     instrument(self, fn, *args, **kwargs)